Top 10 party Games

 ingredients for Easter cake with labels

-• White cake mix – any white cake mix will work, I personally used Betty Crocker but it doesn’t matter.
+• White cake mix – any white cake mix will work, I personally used Betty Crocker but it doesn’t matter as long as it’s white so the colors will show up.

 • Clear vanilla – it’s important to use clear vanilla in the batter so that the dark color of regular vanilla doesn’t impact the coloring of the cake.
 You can get clear vanilla at Walmart, most grocery stores, and on Amazon here.